Ameren Energy Center

 Please be informed of the following safety practices for you, your family and your pets if an emergency occurs at the plant:

-Based on the extremely conservative measures established by the Nuclear Regulatory Commission and the Callaway Nuclear Plant, and since Chamois RI is the only school that falls within the 10 mile EPZ in Osage County, they will be only school district instructed to evacuate during a nuclear incident.
+Based on the extremely conservative measures established by the Nuclear Regulatory Commission and the Callaway Energy Center, and since Chamois RI is the only school that falls within the 10 mile EPZ in Osage County, they will be only school district instructed to evacuate during a nuclear incident.
 The school district, along with the rest of the 10 mile EPZ, will have advance notice and be instructed to evacuate the area and travel to a safe area.
-The safe area designated for the Osage County EPZ is Jason Gym in the Lincoln University campus.
-The alternate safe area is the Hermann Middle School.
+The safe area designated for the Osage County EPZ is Jason Gym in the Lincoln University campus and the Hermann Middle School.

 Osage County Emergency Operations Center (EOC) Procedures

 When a disaster occurs, the Emergency Management Director (EMD) will request an EOC activation of the Commission.
 With approval, the EMD will activate the EOC.
 A primary member of each discipline is called and responds ready to assist with the disaster.
-The different disciplines that serve as the EOC staff are the County Commission, law enforcement, 911, a public information officer, record keeper, transportation, county health department, EMS, fire departments, R&B, veterinarian services, HAM radio operators, American Red Cross, Department of Family Services, Osage County Special Services, schools.
+The different disciplines that serve on the EOC staff are the County Commission, law enforcement, 911, a public information officer, transportation, county health, EMS, fire, Road & Bridge, HAM radio operators, Osage County Special Services, schools and USDA.